swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 }

 extension Span where Element: ConvertibleToBytes {
-  /// Construct a raw span over the memory represented by this span.
+  /// A raw span over the memory represented by this span.
   ///
   /// - Returns: A RawSpan over the memory represented by this span.
   @_lifetime(copy self)